denoland/docs/deploy/manual/logs.md

 Logs older than the retention period are automatically deleted from the system.

+## Limits

+There are limits on both the size of a log message and the volume of logs produced in a certain amount of time.

 Log messages have a maximum size of 2KB.
 Messages larger than this limit are trimmed to 2KB.

+A deployment is allowed to produce up to 1000 log entries per second.
+If it is exceeded, we may terminate the deployment.